Cost optimization

 Implement user-based licensing

 Some SaaS vendors offer user-based licensing models, allowing you to pay only for active users.
 If this option is available, consider switching to reduce costs associated with inactive licenses.
+Monitor Saas usage at any point.

 Conduct regular license reviews